dotConnect Universal Frequently Asked Questions

 Deployed application worked fine some time, but in some moment it started to say "Sorry, your trial period has expired".
-But I do not use trial
+But I do not use trial version any more.

-and deployed it with assemblies from non-trial version.
+Probably you compiled the application with Trial edition of dotConnect Universal, and deployed it with assemblies from non-trial version.
 In this case time limit is actual as well.
 To eliminate the problem just recompile the project.

 How to license ASP.NET applications?

 Note that this is not necessary for precompiled ASP.NET applications (if nothing is compiled on server by user request).
 Precompiled applications are licensed as usual applications.

 Do end-users need a license?

 No, end-users of your application do not require any license.